 Retrofit currently accounts for the majority of the LED lighting market share, followed by retail and hospitality.
 LED lights are rapidly replacing conventional lighting systems owing to the growing awareness among consumers about the advantages offered by these lights.

-On the geographical front, China enjoys the leading position in the global LED lighting market due to the rising demand from luxury malls, hotels and other commercial spaces in the country.
+On the geographical front, China enjoys the leading position in the global LED chip market due to the rising demand from luxury malls, hotels and other commercial spaces in the country.
 Apart from this, a huge demand is also emerging from public infrastructures such as airports, railways, ports and urban rail transport systems.

 The LED lighting market is concentrated in nature due to the presence of a few manufacturers who compete against one another in terms of prices as well as quality.